ethvor/TwoPlayerChessJava/README.md

 # TwoPlayerChessJava
-fixed the two player chess java issue with maven junk files for easy downloading
+Fixed issue with maven junk files for easy downloading - fixed by obliterating old repo.

 Run play.java to enter this cute java game played in the console.
 Pawns obliterate each other, like the atomic chess variant :)

+Take the enemy king to win!